7 Mistakes We Make With Postpartum Anxiety

 How long does postpartum anxiety last?

-• It depends on what you consider as postpartum.
-We typically just call it anxiety after a certain period.
+• We typically call it anxiety after a certain period.
 Every woman has a different definition of what postpartum is.
-I believe…

 #1- Not knowing we have the MTHFR gene

-- I’ve helped 100s of women reduce medications, and the one common theme we all have is most of us have the MTHFR gene.
+- I’ve helped 100s of women reduce medications, and the one common theme we all have is that most of us have the MTHFR gene.

 • Gary Breka from 10x Health states the MTHFR gene is what’s contributing to postpartum anxiety and depression.